Cless5/dotfiles/README.md

-# dotfiles
+# My dotfiles

-My config files for linux.
+My config files for linux using nord theme.